Richard Ridyard

 Grant value (£): 3500, Liverpool John Moores University (QR Funding), Sovereign Fiscal Disruption and Deposit Insurance in the Eurozone.

-Grant value (£): 5000, Institute of Humane Studies, Excessive Risk Taking: Shareholder Push or Pull?
+Grant value (£): 5000, Institute of Humane Studies, George Mason University, Excessive Risk Taking: Shareholder Push or Pull?
 Making the Case for the Removal of Limited Liability for Bank Shareholders.

 Fellowships: